Tali Farhadian Weinstein: Political positions

 Farhadian Weinstein does not support defunding the police, calling the phrase "inflammatory".
 At a forum with the eight candidates for the Manhattan DA's office, she was one of only two who said they would not "defund the police," something that the DA's office has no authority over.
 She has indicated support for police reform.
 She was in favor of the repeal of a rule that kept personnel files for police officers confidential.
 This rule was repealed in 2020 by the New York State Legislature.

 Farhadian Weinstein supports letting citizens of foreign countries living in the United States vote in local city elections.

 Personal life

-In November 2010, Farhadian married wealthy hedge fund manager Boaz Weinstein, whom she had met while attending a book party at the UJA-Federation of New York, at the Central Synagogue in Manhattan.
+In November 2010, Farhadian married hedge fund manager Boaz Weinstein, whom she had met while attending a book party of the UJA-Federation of New York, at the Central Synagogue in Manhattan.
 In 2012, they purchased a $25.5 million property at 907 Fifth Avenue, from the estate of Huguette Clark.
 In May 2020, they gave $2 million to non-profits helping domestic violence victims.
-The couple have three daughters.
-In April 2024, Boaz Weinstein filed for divorce.
+They divorced in 2024.
+The former couple share three daughters.

 In 2021, ProPublica reported that Farhadian Weinstein and her husband had paid virtually no federal income taxes in four of six recent years.
 This was despite reported annual income as high as $107 million.